theresaabl/shared-spaces/TESTING.md

 ## Defensive Programming

 Defensive programming was manually tested with the below user acceptance testing.
-Note that the majority of the functionality was also covered in the automated tests below (see #automated-testing).
+Note that the majority of the functionality was also covered in the automated tests below (see [Automated Testing](#automated-testing) section).

 | Feature | Expectation | Test | Result | Screenshot |
 | --- | --- | --- | --- | --- |